 There are three entry points for Project MSS.
-Students may enter during the junior or senior year of high school; the first two years of college or community college or the junior year at the UIS.
+Students may enter during the junior or senior year of high school, the first two years of college or community college, or the junior year at UIS.
 Students apply to the program by submitting an application.
 Admission to the Program requires a minimum of a C+ or 2.75 grade point average (on a 4-point scale) and superior character determined by two letters of recommendation.
 In addition, a personal interview with the director may be required.
-Students entering at the UIS level must have passed the Basic Skills Test or Test of Academic Proficiency and been admitted into a program in the Department of Teacher Education.
-After licensure, teaching candidates are expected to return to the participating school district for a minimum of two years.
+Students entering at the UIS level must have passed the Basic Skills Test, Test of Academic Proficiency, or ACT + writing (with minimum score of 22) and been admitted into a program in the Department of Teacher Education.
+After licensure, teaching candidates are expected to return to the participating school district for a minimum of two years to serve as teachers.

-Participants enrolled in Project MSS are provided a series of planned activities and incentives to increase motivation to teach in the local area and aptitude for teaching.
-The program consists of academic assistance; individual advising and counseling; monthly seminars and workshops; service learning and a stipend each semester.
+Participants enrolled in MSS are provided a series of planned activities and incentives to increase motivation to teach in the local area and aptitude for teaching.
+The program consists of academic assistance, individual advising and counseling, monthly seminars and workshops, service learning, and potential financial support.
 Participants are involved in both professional and volunteer efforts supporting the education of children.
 Each must be involved in a minimum of ten hours of service learning each semester.
-Records of student involvement and participation are analyzed using a database.

-In the past two years, the Project has provided over 500 hours of service to the Springfield and Decatur communities.
-The cohort has supported agencies such as the Lawrence Adult Center, the YMCA and the Springfield Boys and Girls Club.
-Students at each level participate annually to the “Make a Difference” volunteer initiative at UIS.
+In the past several years, MSS has provided countless hours of service to the Springfield and Decatur communities.
+These future teachers have supported agencies such as the Lawrence Adult Center, the YMCA, and the Springfield Boys and Girls Club.
+Students at each level participate annually in the “Make a Difference” volunteer initiative at UIS.

 Midstate Student Support is directed by Dr. Ronda Mitchell.
 She can be reached at email@example.com or by phone at 217-206-7008.